 Mr. Albanes began his time with NACDL as a volunteer attorney for Clemency Project 2014, through which he obtained the release of a nonviolent drug lifer under President Obama's historic clemency initiative.
 He then became an NACDL staff attorney and screened and filed additional clemency petitions until the Project's closure.
 John joined ranks with NACDL again upon the creation of the State Clemency Project as an advisory attorney, representing a man convicted of murder in his clemency bid before New York Governor Cuomo and advising volunteers on their own cases.
 He participated in several webinars and trainings in both projects.
-He has served on the D.C.
-Court of Appeals' Criminal Justice Act Panel since 2017.
+He served on the D.C.
+Court of Appeals' Criminal Justice Act Panel from 2017 to 2021, including on several compassionate release appeals.
 In April 2020, he represented a former Clemency Project 2014 client pro bono in his compassionate release bid before U.S. District Judge Robert Pratt of the Southern District of Iowa, who granted his freedom 28 years before he was schedule to be released.
+Mr. Albanes then served as resource counsel for the D.C.
+Compassionate Release Project, which helped secure the release of over 30 individuals during the COVID-19 pandemic.
 Prior to Mr. Albanes' collaboration with NACDL, he served as a post-graduate legal fellow for both the American Civil Liberties Union of the Nation's Capital and the U.S. Attorney's Office for the District of Columbia.